valdirjunior011/personal-website/content/about.md

 # About Me

-Hey there!
-My name is **Valdir Junior**, and I’m a SysAdmin with a deep love for Linux, automation,
-<br>and cloud technologies.
-I thrive on solving complex problems, optimizing systems, and making
+Hi there!
+I'm **Valdir Junior** a SysAdmin with a deep love for Linux, automation, <br>and cloud technologies.
+I love solving complex problems, fine-tuning systems, and making <br> infrastructure run like clockworke.
-<br> infrastructure dance to my commands.

 ---

-Originally from Brazil 🇧🇷, now living in Germany 🇩🇪, I've more than 10 years in IT, acting in multiple roles such as SysAdmin, Cloud Engineer, and DevOps Engineer.
-My journey has taken me through various challenges and opportunities, and I’m passionate about leveraging technology to create efficient and scalable solutions.
-I'm currently working as **IT Services Manager**/**SysAdmin**, helping otimize and manage IT services ensuring smooth operations.
+Originally from Brazil 🇧🇷 and now based in Germany 🇩🇪, I bring over a decade of experience in IT, having worked in roles such as **SysAdmin**, **Cloud Engineer**, and **DevOps Engineer**.
+My career has taken me through diverse challenges, and I’m driven by the goal of building efficient, scalable, and reliable solutions.
+I’m currently working as **IT Services Manager**/**SysAdmin**, where I help optimize and manage IT services to keep operations smooth.

-specializing areas are:
+My key areas of expertise include:

-- Linux & Windows systems
+- Linux & Windows systems administration
 - Cloud computing (AWS, Azure)
 - Containerization (Docker, Kubernetes)
 - Infrastructure as Code
 - Monitoring & automation
 - DevOps practices
+- Scripting (Bash, Python)
+- Networking & security
+- Virtualization (VMware, Hyper-V)

 ---

 ## My Journey 🚀

-- Started as a **Linux enthusiast** in my teens
+- Started as a **Support Technician** in my teens
-- Worked my way up from **SysAdmin** to **Cloud Engineer**
+- Grew into **SysAdmin** and later **Network Engineer** roles
-- Currently focused on **DevOps** and **Cloud Native** technologies
+- Now focused on **DevOps** and **Cloud Native** technologies

 ---

 ## My Goals 🎯

+- Enhance my skills in **DevOps** world
-- Master **Kubernetes** and **Cloud Native** tools
+- Master **Kubernetes** and the entire **Cloud Native** ecosystem

 ---

 ## Fun Facts 😄

+- Lifelong Linux enthusiast 🐧
-- I can play violin 🎻
+- Play the violin 🎻
-- I enjoy **gaming** (race simulators & football games)i
+- Enjoy gaming (racing sims & football games) 🎮
-- I’m learning **guitar** (R&B & soul vibes)
+- Learning guitar (R&B & soul style) 🎸
-- Coffee is my main fuel ☕
+- Fueled by coffee ☕
-- I love tinkering with **homelabs** & small form factor PCs
+- Love experimenting with homelabs & small form factor PCs